dereckquock/dereckquock/README.md

 ## 👨‍💻

+- 💊 Now I work at Alto Pharmacy
-- 💰 I work at PayPal as a software engineer on [the Checkout team](https://developer.paypal.com/docs/checkout/)
+- 💰 I used to at PayPal
 - ✝ I help my church build [apps for the Kingdom](https://github.com/echo-labs-team/)

 ## 📝📫